-In June 2016, the FASB issued ASU 2016-13, Financial Instruments-Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments (ASU 2016-13), which requires measurement and recognition of expected versus incurred credit losses for financial assets held.
+In June 2016, the FASB issued ASU 2016-13, Financial Instruments - Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments ("ASU 2016-13"), which requires measurement and recognition of expected versus incurred credit losses for financial assets held.
+In November 2018, the FASB issued ASU 2018-19: Codification Improvements to Topic 326, Financial Instruments-Credit Losses to clarify the implementation guidance.
 ASU 2016-13 is effective for the Company in our first quarter of 2020, with early adoption permitted.
 We are currently evaluating the impact the adoption of this standard will have on our financial statements.